stan630/sequelize-pedro/README.md

-Upload to MySQL database useing react, vite, and sequelize
+Upload to MySQL database using react, vite, and sequelize